Der Nordschleswiger: History and profile

 Der Nordschleswiger was founded as a weekly newspaper in 1946.
+Its first issue appeared on 2 February that year.
 In 1951 it became daily.
 The newspaper is published in German and had its own publishing house.

 The newspaper is a member of MIDAS (European Association of Daily Newspapers in Minority and Regional Languages).

 In 2013, the cooperation of the paper was expanded to include the largest Danish-language daily newspaper in southern Denmark, JydskeVestkysten.
 Since then, it has been possible for the four editorial offices to access the digital editorial systems of all partner editorial offices at any time.
 In addition, since 2014 the editorial offices of JydskeVestkysten and Der Nordschleswiger have been located in a joint media house in Aabenraa and the local editorial offices in Haderslev and Sønderborg are also housed in shared offices.

 Der Nordschleswiger editorial office produces two German-language radio news programmes every weekday, which are broadcast terrestrially on Skala FM in Northern Schleswig and on the internet via various local stations from northern Schleswig-Holstein, among other places.

 Major financial support for the paper comes from the German state through the BDN.

 Since 2013 Gwyn Nissen has been the editor-in-chief of the paper.
 Cornelius von Tiedemann is its associate editor.